 Among the most common sorts of temperature sensor is the thermostat.
 Most thermostats contain two metallic strips, placed one on top of the other.
 One changes shape in response to changes in temperature, causing both to bend and touch a nearby contact.
 Thermostats are inexpensive to produce, but they aren’t as accurate as other sorts of temperature-sensitive sensors, like thermistors.

 All conductive material become less conductive when exposed to heat.
-A thermistor exploits this phenomenon in a controlled way, and allows a circuit to figure out the temperature by recording the resistance.
+A thermistor exploits this phenomenon in a controlled way, and allows a circuit to figure out the ambient temperature by recording the resistance.
 Thermistors come in two sorts: negative temperature coefficient (NTC) and positive temperature coefficient (PTC).
 The former offers less resistance as the temperature rises; the latter offers more.
 By choosing the right one, you’ll be able to keep your circuit simple.

 The DHT22 also features prominently in our Arduino-based weather station project, which can be used to submit your local temperature to a wider network of public and private weather stations, helping everyone in the process.

 A thermocouple is made from a couple (get it?) of junctions of different metals, joined together.
 The resistance of one will alter differently to the other, so as the heat rises, the difference in voltage between the ends of the two will change.